AuHau/toggl-cli/README.md

 This is forked from [drobertadams/toggl-cli](https://github.com/drobertadams/toggl-cli).

-The core code is as drobertadams wrote it, but upgraded to v8.
+The core code is primarily drobertadams wrote it, but upgraded to v8, including new functions to support the new API requirements.

 Requirements